 A signet ring lost and then restored.
 Jeremiah 23 then talks about The Branch and this theme is repeated in Zechariah 3:8 (which is in the time frame of Haggai).
 Jeremiah 24 completes the Lord’s thoughts about him and the other exiles.
 If you only read Jeremiah 22 it is easy to get the impression that God “hates” Jehoiachin; actually, God did him a favor by bringing them out of Jerusalem.
 (A side note here is that Zedekiah was also in prison with Jehoiachin but it never mentions Zedekiah receiving favor and being freed.
 Also, the names in 1 Chronicles are the “changed” names!
 It seems everyone bought into the changes.)

 Zedekiah – As Josiah’s youngest child (1 Chronicles 3: 15) he would have been born when Josiah was eighteen and was not much older than his nephew, Jehoiachin.
-Jeremiah tells Zedekiah’s story, he is mention frequently starting in the 21st chapter until the end of the book. (be careful there are other Zedekiah’s mentioned) He is the embodiment of the spiritual attitude of Judah at that time; at times he is seeking God, then he burns Jeremiah’s scrolls, sometimes protecting Jeremiah, and then ready to give him to up to be abused.
+Jeremiah tells Zedekiah’s story, he is mention frequently starting in the 21st chapter until the end of the book. (be careful there are other Zedekiah’s mentioned) He is the embodiment of the spiritual attitude of Judah at that time; at times he is seeking God, sometimes protecting Jeremiah, and then ready to give him to up to be abused.

 His reign as king mirrors his spiritual life.
 He accepts Babylon, he rejects Babylon and tries to come under Egypt; he just makes bad decisions.
 So, he lasted eleven years and came to a bad end.
 He had to watch his family die, and then his eyes were blinded.